When we take a look at indigenous tribes from around the world — people who have lived in pretty muc...

 Due to overuse, muscle imbalances, certain medical conditions and everyday life, our muscle fibers, which normally run parallel to one another, may begin to intertwine, shorten and stiffen.
 Read more.

-Physiology — Normal curves with equal disc spacing.
+Physiology — Normal curves with equal disk spacing.
 No visible signs of degeneration.

 Prognosis — Regular chiropractic checkups are recommended for early detection and prevention of spinal decay.